jsdw/unbuilt-posts/haskell-language-extensions/post.md

   where mRes = findIn someList a sumList [] = 0

--- view patterns simplify it a bunch: sumList' ((findIn someList -> Just val) : as) = val + sumList as sumList' _ = 0
+-- view patterns simplify it a little: sumList' ((findIn someList -> Just val) : as) = val + sumList as sumList' (_ : as) = sumList as sumList' _ = 0
 ```